jrmarino/synth/README.md

 #### Graceful exits

 Do not hit Control-C during the build!
-If you want to stop building, hit the "Escape" key.
+If you want to stop building, hit the Control-Q combination.
 Synth will exit as soon as it can.
 If it's hit during the building process, it will finish the packages that are currently building but it won't start any new ones.

 #### Port Options